French nuclear waste train enters Germany

-STRASBOURG, France A French train carrying 150 tonnes of reprocessed nuclear waste entered Germany on Friday en route to a storage site after a 24-hour stop at the border following clashes between riot police and anti-nuclear activists who tried to block the transport.
+STRASBOURG, France A French train carrying 150 tons of reprocessed nuclear waste entered Germany Friday en route to a storage site after a 24-hour stop at the border following clashes between riot police and anti-nuclear activists who tried to block the transport.

 "The train is crossing the border at this very minute with German police forces on board.
 Everything has gone well," a French interior ministry spokesman said by telephone from the area.

-The "Sortir du Nucleaire" (Exit from Nuclear) activist group said on its website that French authorities had been forced to wait until Germany authorised the convoy to enter its territory on Friday, as originally planned.
+The "Sortir du Nucleaire" (Exit from Nuclear) activist group said on its website that French authorities had been forced to wait until Germany authorized the convoy to enter its territory Friday, as originally planned.

 The train was the last of 12 shipments of treated German nuclear waste sent in recent years from France to Gorleben.
 German and French protesters have frequently tried to block the rail shipments and clashed with police sent in to remove them.